youngcoder45/Ascendancy-Plugin-for-Minecraft/README.md

 This project is licensed under the **BSD 3-Clause License**.
 See the LICENSE file for more information.

-Copyright (c) 2025, HyScript7 and AngrytrashCZ
+Copyright (c) 2025, HyScript7,  AngrytrashCZ and Youngcoder45